mansaram90/credit-risk-model/README.md

 ├── README.md
 └── .gitignore

-Key Learnings
+## Key Learnings

-Production ML requires strict consistency between training and deployment environments
+-Stronger understanding of credit risk and lending workflows

-Version mismatches can silently break deployed models
+-Practical application of WOE, IV, KS and rank ordering

-Deployment debugging is a core ML engineering skill
+-Building ML models aligned with business decision making

-Reproducibility and environment control are as important as model accuracy
+-Experience converting an ML model into a usable risk assessment tool

-Why This Matters
+## Why This Matters

-This project reflects how ML systems are built and deployed in practice, not just in notebooks.
+-This project reflects how ML systems are built and deployed in practice, not just in notebooks.
 It demonstrates the ability to:

-Translate a business problem into an ML solution
+-Translate a business problem into an ML solution

-Build reliable, deployable systems
+-Build reliable, deployable systems

-Troubleshoot real world deployment issues
+-Troubleshoot real world deployment issues

-Author
+## Author

 Manish Pareek
 Machine Learning and Data Science Enthusiast